PaulApivat/query_ethereum/README.md

 - **Actual Tutorial**

 1. Create a Dashboard on Dune, write descriptions/walk-through to help readers understand Ethereum Blocks
+2. Next step: Curate materials on what people need to understand about 'blocks', then create queries

 ## Key Metrics from the Block Explorer